A City of Cooperation

 The Oregon Police Detective Bureau is responsible for conducting follow-up investigations.
 The detective bureau gathers evidence, identifies suspects and prepares chargeable cases against perpetrators of crimes.

 The Oregon Police Vice/Narcotics Officers aggressively investigate citizens tips of drug related activity, liquor violations or gambling problems.
 Although we would prefer to speak with you about your concerns, you can always provide information anonymously.
-Click here for a Crime Report form or you may contact this office at (419) 698-7058.
+You may contact this office at (419) 698-7058.

 The Oregon Police Division is committed to Community Policing techniques and the bicycle patrol has offered a way for the officers to get in closer contact with the neighborhoods and their residents.
 Officers who are assigned to the bicycle patrol also teach young riders about the proper equipment and safety measures they should use while riding.